lucavisinelli/XENONCHAM/README.md

 ## MontePython

 The [montepython](https://github.com/lucavisinelli/XENONCHAM/tree/main/montepython) folder contains the MontePython likelihood we developed.
-More details are provided in the [MontePython README](https://github.com/lucavisinelli/XENONCHAM/blob/main/montepython/README.md).
+More details are provided in the [MontePython README](https://github.com/lucavisinelli/XENONCHAM/blob/main/montepython/README.md), but in general we assume that you know the basics of MontePython.

 ### References